 fs/promises in its implementation, but for demonstrational purposes I used

 fs-extra in tests.
-In real life you should stick to one of them everywhere (I personally prefer
+In real life, you should stick to one of them everywhere (I personally prefer

 Creating directory structure from JSON

 Mocking files instead of methods is very convenient, but there’s one drawback of the method shown above.
-Imagine your application operates not on single file, but on a whole directory structure.
+Imagine your application operates not on a single file, but on a whole directory structure.
 Creating it manually using plenty of

-fs.writeFile may be tedious.
+fs.writeFile may be cumbersome.
 Fortunately,

-memfs has another useful feature: directory structure created from JSON object.
+memfs has another useful feature: directory structure created from a JSON object.
 Its keys are paths and values refer to file contents.
 Let’s have a look at the example:

 Now we can create even complicated directory structures using single